-The Company's sources of liquidity for fiscal 2020 are expected to consist primarily of cash generated from operations, cash on-hand and, if needed, borrowings under the U.S. revolving credit facility.
-At September 30, 2019, the Company had cash of \$31.0 million, an outstanding balance of zero on the U.S. revolving credit facility and access to a total of approximately \$120.0 million under the U.S. revolving credit facility, subject to a borrowing base formula and certain reserves.
-Management believes that the resources described above will be sufficient to fund planned capital expenditures, regular quarterly dividends and working capital requirements over the next twelve months.
+The Company's sources of liquidity for fiscal 2021 are expected to consist primarily of cash generated from operations (including reduction of inventory), cash on-hand and, if needed, borrowings under our new U.S. revolving credit facility.
+At September 30, 2020, the Company had cash of \$47.2 million, an outstanding balance of zero on the previous U.S. revolving credit facility and access to a total of approximately \$120.0 million under the prior U.S. revolving credit facility, subject to a borrowing base formula and certain reserves.
+Subsequent to year-end, the Company replaced the credit facility with a \$100 million facility expiring in three years (described below).
+Management believes that the resources described above and below will be sufficient to fund planned capital expenditures, any regular quarterly dividends declared and working capital requirements over the next twelve months.